John Gilderbloom: Early life and education

-John Gilderbloom was born in San Mateo, California to parents Murray Edward and Jeanette Lauder Gilderbloom (Dutch Gelderblom).
+Gilderbloom was born in San Mateo, California to parents Murray Edward Gilderbloom (Dutch Gelderblom) and Jeanette Lauder Gilderbloom.

 He grew up in San Francisco in a creative environment of writers and musicians.
 His godfather was Dave Lewis, a Stanford University writing professor who was the co-author of Klute, which won an Academy Award for Best Picture in 1970.
-Mark Dowie, former publisher and editor of Mother Jones was a frequent Sunday guest for family meals.
-His uncle Clarence W. Gilderbloom was a respected inventor involved in developing patents for early versions of the dishwasher and a motorized Lazy Boy recliner.
-Another influential relative, Gilderbloom's distant aunt Hanneke Gelderblom, was known as "the Anne Frank that lived" and was featured in the documentary Sex, Drugs, and Democracy.
+Mark Dowie, former publisher and editor of Mother Jones, was a frequent Sunday guest for family meals.
+His uncle, Clarence W. Gilderbloom, was a respected inventor involved in developing patents for early versions of the dishwasher and a motorized Lazy Boy recliner.
+Another influential relative, Gilderbloom's distant cousin Hanneke Gelderblom, was featured in the documentary Sex, Drugs, and Democracy.
 She was elected a Senator in the Netherlands and worked at the International Court of Justice.

-Dr. Gilderbloom received his B.A.
+Gilderbloom received his B.A.
 (1975), M.A.
 (1978), and Ph.D.
 (1983) in Sociology from the University of California, Santa Barbara.
 He graduated with the highest GPA in his graduating class (1975) with a straight A average.
-While at UCSB he took classes from and was mentored by Harvey Molotch, Richard Appelbaum, and took classes from David Harvey (who stayed with him while teaching at UCSB), Christopher Jencks, W. Dennis Keating, Michael Teitz, Jürgen Habermas, Roger Friedland, William Bielby, and William Domhoff.
+While at UCSB, he took classes from and was mentored by Harvey Molotch, Richard Appelbaum, and took classes from David Harvey (who stayed with him while teaching at UCSB), Christopher Jencks, W. Dennis Keating, Michael Teitz, Jürgen Habermas, Roger Friedland, William Bielby, and William Domhoff.